kachick/ruby-ulid/README.md

 - [Repository](https://github.com/kachick/ruby-ulid)
 - [API documents](https://kachick.github.io/ruby-ulid/)
 - [ulid/spec](https://github.com/ulid/spec)

+## Note

-- [Another choices are UUIDv6, UUIDv7, UUIDv8.
-But they are still in draft state](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html), I will track them in [ruby-ulid#37](https://github.com/kachick/ruby-ulid/issues/37)
+- Another choices for sortable and randomness IDs, [UUIDv6, UUIDv7, UUIDv8 might be the one.
+(But they are still in draft state)](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html), I will track them in [ruby-ulid#37](https://github.com/kachick/ruby-ulid/issues/37)
-- Current parser/validator/matcher implementation aims `strict`, It might be changed in [ulid/spec#57](https://github.com/ulid/spec/pull/57) and [ruby-ulid#57](https://github.com/kachick/ruby-ulid/issues/57).
+- Current parser/validator/matcher aims to cover `subset of Crockford's base32`.
+Suggesting it in [ulid/spec#57](https://github.com/ulid/spec/pull/57).
+Be that as it may, I might provide special handler or converter for the exception in [ruby-ulid#57](https://github.com/kachick/ruby-ulid/issues/57) and/or [ruby-ulid#78](https://github.com/kachick/ruby-ulid/issues/78)